Generalized Resistance Geometry from Kron Reduction and Effective Resistance: Main results

 The FBI is an inverse matrix identity that relates the Laplacian to the resistance matrix for an unsigned undirected graph.
 It was derived by M.~Fiedler in the context of simplex geometry \cite{Fiedler2011} and is thoroughly explained in Chap.I I I of \cite{Devriendt2022graph}.
-Here, we generalize the FBI and propose a matrix identity for an SC-directed setting.
+Here, we generalize the FBI and propose a matrix identity in the SC-directed setting.
 First, we present the generalized FBI in the SCWB-directed setting.
-We focus on three points: \begin{itemize} \item \textbf{Strongly connected:} When $\mathcal{G}(\mathcal{L})$ is SC-directed, the effective resistance is defined between any node pair, thus the resistance matrix $\Omega$ exists without any loss of generality. \item \textbf{Weight-balanced:} In an SCWB-directed graph, the effective resistance is a metric that can be expressed by $\mathcal{L}^{\dagger}_s$ \cref{eq:ER_SCWB}.
+We focus on three points: \begin{itemize} \item \textbf{Strongly connected:} When $\mathcal{G}(\mathcal{L})$ is SC-directed, the effective resistance is defined between any node pair; thus the resistance matrix $\Omega$ is well-defined. \item \textbf{Weight-balanced:} In an SCWB-directed graph, the effective resistance is a metric that can be expressed by $\mathcal{L}^{\dagger}_s$ \cref{eq:ER_SCWB}.
 The matrix $\mathcal{L}^{\dagger}_s$ is PSD with its kernel being $\operatorname{span}(\bm{1})$ (Thm.I V.4 of \cite{Fontan2023pseudoinverse}) and $\Omega$ is symmetric. \item \textbf{Comparing the expressions of the effective resistance:} We compare two formulas for the effective resistance: \cref{eq:ER} for undirected graphs and \cref{eq:ER_SCWB} for SCWB-directed graphs.
-We can conclude that $(\mathcal{L}^{\dagger}_s)^{\dagger}$ plays an essential role as a Laplacian matrix in the RHS of the FBI for SCWB-directed cases. \end{itemize}
+This suggests that $(\mathcal{L}^{\dagger}_s)^{\dagger}$ plays the role as a Laplacian matrix in the right-hand side of the FBI for SCWB-directed setting. \end{itemize}

 \begin{theorem}[FBI for strongly connected weight-balanced directed graphs] Let $\mathcal{L}$ be the Laplacian corresponding to an SCWB-directed graph, and let $\bm{\zeta} := \operatorname{diagvec}(\mathcal{L}^{\dagger}_s)$.
 The resistance matrix $\Omega$ and Laplacian matrix $\mathcal{L}$ satisfy